J-Ngei/movie-eda-project/README.md

 - Loaded and cleaned the dataset
 - Handled missing values
 - Analyzed movie genres
-- Visualized rating distribution and gross earnings
+- Visualized rating distribution
 - Split multiple genres into individual categories
-- Created bar charts and pie charts for genre distributions
+- Created votes vs gross earnings with regression line

 ## Tools Used:
 - Python
 - Pandas
 - Matplotlib
 - Seaborn
-- Google Colab
+- Jupyter Notebook

 ## Data Source
 - Dataset Title: [IMDb Dataset of Top 1000 Movies and TV Shows](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows?resource=download)
 - Source: Kaggle (Uploaded by Harshit Shankhdhar)

 **Note:**
-The dataset was manually uploaded into Google Colab for processing and analysis.
 The CSV file is not re-uploaded here due to Kaggle's licensing restrictions.
 Please download it directly from the source if you wish to replicate this project.

 ## Sample Plots:
 - Distribution of IMDB Ratings
-- IMDB Rating vs Gross Earnings
+- No. of Votes vs Gross Earnings
+- Correlation Heatmap
-- Top 10 Most Common Genres
+- Top 10 Movies by IMDB Rating
-- Top 5 Genres Pie Chart
+- Top 10 Genres

 ---